DrK-Lo/MVP-offsets/01_src/README.md

 ### MVP_01_train_gradient_forests.py

-This script creates necessary infiles to train Gradient Forests (GF), and trains GF using the script `MVP_gf_training_script.R` for a specific simulation `seed`.
+This script creates necessary infiles to train Gradient Forests (GF), and submits slurm jobs to train GF using the script `MVP_gf_training_script.R` for a specific simulation `seed`; and queues up MVP_02.py and MVP_03.py to begin once training is complete.
 See docstring and code comments for more details.

 1. Subset VCF for the samples randomly selected from the full set of sims (~1000 individuals)
 2. Create genetic infiles for GF